 Blue chips are typically the largest listed companies in Singapore by market capitalisation, and a synonym for STI ETF.

 Blue chips are known to be relatively stable due to their strong balance sheet and dominant market position; making them difficult to fail and capable of riding out financial crisis during bad market cycles.

-There is a reason why so many Singaporean prefer to invest blue chip stocks, mainly because of its perceived certainty, which means less risk, and they are often common household names like M1 and SPH, which most Singaporean investors can relate to.
+There is a reason why so many Singaporean prefer to invest blue chip stocks in the stock market, mainly because of its perceived certainty.
+Singapore blue chips less risk, and they are often common household names which most Singaporean investors can relate to.